-Descriptions of the Judging Categories (weak through excellent in each)
+Descriptions of the Judging Categories (to be scored 1-5 in each)

 Analysis: Does the debater define terms and interpret the resolution in a sound and reasonable way?
 Has the debater perceived the crucial issues that have emerged in the debate?
 Does the debater follow through with those key issues?
 Does the debater's analysis successfully distinguish an argument from the evidence used to support the argument?